kevinolega/businessideasph/_posts/2012-03-28-spam-strategy.md

 Come on, say it!
 "I'm rejected and it feels very painful!"

-Afterwards, I go yeah right.
-It's not as painful as it looks.
+Afterwards, I learned that the rejection is not as painful as I imagined.

-See what I mean?
-It's harmless.
+Try it for yourself and you'll discover too that rejections are harmless.

 What's your strategy to go beyond spamming?